Terrahop/zomboid-stableweights/README.md

 ## Description

-Original [Stable Weights](https://steamcommunity.com/sharedfiles/filedetails/?id=2908032256) updated to b42
+Original [Stable Weights](https://steamcommunity.com/sharedfiles/filedetails/?id=2908032256) updated to b42.
+Original description below

 > This version exposes weight change increase and decrease multipliers in the sandbox options instead of just a single multiplier.
 By default you gain 50% more weight, and lose 30% less weight.